SeldonIO/seldon-core/docs/source/contents/faqs/index.md

 # FAQs

+## Should I use Core 1 or Core 2?

+We strongly recommend using **Seldon Core 2** for all new and production deployments.
+Core 1 is now in maintenance mode — it is no longer actively developed, and future improvements will be focused exclusively on Core 2.
+Core 2 is already being supported for production use by  our enterprise-scale customers.

+Seldon Core 2 introduces a more modern, scalable, and flexible architecture designed for production-grade machine learning systems.
+Key advantages include:

+- Data-centric ML pipelines with native support for streaming data via Kafka, enabling real-time inference and observability.
+- Multi-Model Serving and resource overcommit strategies that improve infrastructure efficiency and model utilization.

 ## Can Seldon Core 2 be used with Seldon Core 1

 The two projects are able to be run side by side.
 Existing users of Seldon Core can update to deploy their models using Seldon Core 2 as needed to take advantage of the new functionality.
 Both will be supported.